UPDATE: This start a business in B.C. post was first published on 28 October 2020 and updated with the help of Ashliegh Gehl on 22 February 2022.

 - Canada Small Business Financing Program

 - Industry Canada – Find Money for Your Business

 It depends on the kind of business you’re operating.
 As a start, you can check out bizpal.ca to see if any special permits or licenses may be needed to operate your business.
 Another great resource is the Canadian Business Network.

 Seek out the opportunities

-While 2020 has been a challenging year for some businesses, there are a few sectors that look pretty promising for those who want to start a business in B.C.
+While the pandemic has been challenging for some businesses, there are a few sectors that look pretty promising for those who want to start a business in B.C.
 Take a look at the ideas here and then work through setting up your own business in B.C.